 The glass pane extended to the floor would transmit a sense of regularity and allow the light to easily enter and spread across the room where the French doors are installed.
 The perfect solution for who wants a luminous space.

-UPVC is an acronym for Unplasticised Polyvinyl Chloride, a material that for the absence of plastic becomes more rigid and adaptable to construction works and manufacture of windows and doors frames.
+UPVC is an acronym for Unplasticised Polyvinyl Chloride, a material that for the absence of plastic becomes more rigid and adaptable to construction works and the manufacture of windows and doors frames.
+Despite its many positive attributes, uPVC door prices are far cheaper than wood and composite materials, making it a cost-effective alternative.

 In the last 30 years, uPVC has been increasingly used in the UK for building frames of double glazed doors, thanks to the ease of adaptation of the material and the convenience of it.